gfx-rs/wgpu/naga/README.md

 naga my_shader.wgsl my_shader.vert --profile es310 # convert the WGSL to GLSL vertex stage under ES 3.20 profile
 ```

-As Naga includes a default binary target, you can also use `cargo run` without installation.
-This is useful when you develop Naga itself or investigate the behavior of Naga at a specific commit (e.g. [wgpu](https://github.com/gfx-rs/wgpu) might pin a different version of Naga than the `HEAD` of this repository).
+As naga includes a default binary target, you can also use `cargo run` without installation.
+This is useful when you develop naga itself or investigate the behavior of naga at a specific commit (e.g. [wgpu](https://github.com/gfx-rs/wgpu) might pin a different version of naga than the `HEAD` of this repository).

 ```bash
 cargo run my_shader.wgsl